Glossary - Ingredients

 Trivia

-Hamachi is often referred to as the fish that are 40-60 cm, while buri is often referred to ones over 60 cm.
-In addition, younger fish are called inada, wakashi, tsubasu, etc., and the names and size divisions vary slightly between Kanto and Kansai regions.
+Hamachi is often referred to as the fish that are 40 to 60 cm (15 to 24 in.), while buri often refers to those over 60 cm (24 in.).
+In addition, younger fish are called inada, wakashi, tsubasu, etc., and the names and size divisions vary slightly between the Kanto and Kansai regions of Japan.

 Related Recipes